SamTech37/jokehub/README.md

 ## How it works?

 You can browse jokes without signing in.
-Once you've signed in with Google or Facebook, you can post and rate jokes.
+Once you've signed in with Google ~~or Facebook~~, you can post and rate jokes.

 Have Fun!